interacsean/pronad/README.md

   // simply switches the rejected value to same type as resolved so it can be safely awaited .recover((rejVal: Error | any): string => typeof rejVal === 'Error'
     ? `Unfortunately you lost: ${rejVal.message}`
-    : 'Unfortunately you lost, we can\'t tell you why')
+    : 'Unfortunately you did not win, but we can\'t tell you why')
 ```

 The `Pronad` type is interchangable with Promises, they only offer the extra generic slot for notation of the type of the Promise's rejected value*.